CS-at-GA/CS1-Lab-202-Combining-Data/.tutorial/01-The-Data.md

 This, in my looking, proved to be somewhat difficult to locate.
 The HOLC data cuts across zip codes, which would be a convenient way to look up housing prices.

-Regardless of the details, this will be a problem we will often encounter with working with data: how can we different data to connect?
+Regardless of the details, this will be a problem we will often encounter with working with data: how can we connect different data sources?

 In this case, I was able to connect HOLC to a location, and housing prices to location using _Census Tracts_, the way that the US Census draws neighborhoods, essentially.
 From [Wikipedia](https://en.wikipedia.org/wiki/Census_tract#cite_note-4):